jinni1995/CSCI576_Project/README.md

    in descending order and as long as the score is in the top 70%, we will insert the frame numbers in a set.
 The selected frames begin and end from the min and max of the set.

-Of course, once we have at least a minimum of 85 seconds of video, we will stop selecting frames.
+Of course, once we exceed 89 seconds of video, we will stop selecting frames.

 ## Conclusion